1800 to 1899

 J.M.W.
 Turner is elected a Member of the Royal Academy.

-Thomas Wedgewood, the son of Josiah Wedgwood, successfully records “photographic” images on paper for the first time.
+Thomas Wedgwood, the son of Josiah Wedgwood, successfully records “photographic” images on paper for the first time.

 1803: John Dalton advanced his idea of atomic theory based upon study of atmospheric gases.